echogarden-project/icu-segmentation-wasm/README.md

-# ICU Segmentation (WebAssembly port)
+# ICU Segmentation Library (WebAssembly port)

-Provides natural language segmentation based on the [ICU (International Components for
+Provides natural language text segmentation based on the [ICU (International Components for
     Unicode) C++ library](https://icu.unicode.org/), ported to WebAssembly.

 * **Character segmentation** finds the boundaries between grapheme clusters, which may be longer than a single Unicode codepoint, taking into account various linguistic properties